 Even if you’ve been learning Italian for a while, you may notice that the Italian spoken in mobster movies is hard to understand.

 That’s because the language spoken in the Godfather, for example, often isn’t really Italian at all.
 At least not the Italian you’re thinking of.

-But some of the many separate languages along the boot that are not derived from Italian.
+But rather, it's one of the many separate languages along the boot that are not derived from Italian.
 If this sounds confusing, don’t worry — it’s actually pretty simple.

 Standard Italian is pretty new, and is mostly based on the variant of Tuscan spoken in Florence.
 People in Florence do speak a very clear version of Italian, but they have their own dialect, which is not quite as easy to understand.